yogstation13/Yogstation/tgui/docs/component-reference.md

 - `level: number` - Section level in hierarchy.
 Default is 1, higher number means deeper level of nesting.
 Must be an integer number.
 - `buttons: any` - Buttons to render aside the section title.
-- `fill: boolean` - If true, fills all available vertical space.
-- `fitted: boolean` - If true, removes all section padding.
-- `scrollable: boolean` - Shows or hides the scrollbar.
-- `children: any` - Content of this section.
+- `content/children: any` - Content of this section.

 ### `Slider`